manikandanramasamy1981/k8s-training/README.md

 # To copy file from host to container - can copy from host to container and container to host
 curl localhost:8080
 # To check the service running in 8080
+# COPY and ADD differences  - ADD  to copy from urls also
+# COPY  - to copy from source to destination
+# CMD and ENTRYPOINT   - CMD  -  when run with docker run , argument is overrridden
+# CMD ["echo" , "Hello world"]
+# ENTRYPOINT ["echo" , "Hello India"]
+docker stop <container name / container id>
+# To stop the container
+docker rm <container id>
+## To remove the container
+docker rmi <imageid>
+# To remove the image